 There's a wide variety of activities for every age - climb the dunes, swim at one of the many beaches, or take a hike through the Maple/Beech forest to some beautiful overlooks.
 Maybe you will want to spend some time in the museums or tour Port Oneida to learn about the rich history and culture of the area.
 And, the new Sleeping Bear Heritage Trail provides over four miles of paved trail.

 What is so striking about this area is the monumental expanse of water that is Lake Michigan.
 It is much like an ocean, with the stark difference being this is a freshwater lake.
 But one thing is for certain: Sleeping Bear Dunes National Lakeshore will leave you breathless.
-Not only does it straddle 35 miles along one of the largest lakes on the planet, the area is home to 21 much smaller lakes, all with their own appeal, not least of which are fishing, hiking, picnicking, and other fun outdoor activities.
+Not only does it straddle one of the largest lakes on the planet, the area is home to 21 much smaller lakes, all with their own appeal, not least of which are fishing, hiking, picnicking, and other fun outdoor activities.

 Start at Phillip A. Hart Visitor Center